richardvenneman/floatl/README.md

 new Floatl($('.js-floatl'))
 ```

-### Usage with Rails
+### Usage with Ruby on Rails

-Since this project embraces Bower and is properly tagged, you can install use it in your Rails project with [rails-assets](https://rails-assets.org).
-When using rails-assets, include the built (non-module) version which is distributed via Bower as well:
+You can use Floatl in your Rails project with [rails-assets](https://rails-assets.org).
+When using rails-assets, include the built (non-module) version which is also distributed via Bower:

 ```coffee
 # application.js.coffee